 We started the Wild Sky program with just this in mind: to collaborate with our neighbors on improving the health of the land, expanding wildlife habitat, and boosting the bottom line of ranchers.
 Using a set of guiding protocols called the Freese Scale, American Prairie provides financial incentives for Wild Sky partners who implement wildlife-friendly management practices.

-Achieving these collaborative goals requires much coordination between American Prairie Reserve and our Wild Sky partners to understand the land, wildlife, landowner goals, and how to best implement strategies for the benefit of all involved.
+Achieving these collaborative goals requires much coordination between American Prairie and our Wild Sky partners to understand the land, wildlife, landowner goals, and how to best implement strategies for the benefit of all involved.

 Enter Wild Sky Specialist Katy Beattie.